propublica/sunlight-congress/source/floor_updates.md

 The number of the Congress this update took place during.

 \* **legislative_day**<br/>
 The "legislative day" this update took place in.
-These are formal constructs that are usually, but not always, the same as the calendar day.
+The "legislative day" is a formal construct that is usually, but not always, the same as the calendar day.
 For example, if a day's session of Congress runs past midnight, the legislative_day will often stay the same as it was before midnight, until that session adjourns.
 On January 3rd, it is possible that the same legislative_day could span two Congresses.
 (This occurred in 2013.)

 **update**<br/>
 The text of the update.